daiphuongngo/Scalable-Cloud-Based-Credit-Card-Fraud-Detection-Vertex-AI-on-Google-Cloud-Platform-GCP/README.md

 • Publishing: Results are published to Pub/Sub as fraud alerts in JSON format.

 • Storage: When the model scored data, the output will be written via Dataproc job run to BigQuery for further analysis.

+• Scheduling: When time arrives as scheduled, the fraud detection request at scheduled time will be triggered to run Pub/Sub job that launches the Dataproc job which runs Pyspark Random Forest prediction using Random Forest model and the new data in GCS, and receives fraude alerts in Pub/Sub and Big Query.

 ## Implementation